moliver28/research-handbook/content/handbook/engineering/development/ops/project-plans/container-registry-v2.md

   - Completed observability metric work and created a dashboard for tracking db usage.

 #### Week of Oct 9-13
 - Plan:
   - Refine issues for addressing first phase of beta feedback
   - Research methods for testing data migration in an environment with Geo
 - Completed:
   - Added support for a layer media type a user had trouble importing ([issue](https://gitlab.com/gitlab-org/container-registry/-/issues/1137))
   - Prevent offline gc from running if the database is in use ([issue](https://gitlab.com/gitlab-org/container-registry/-/merge_requests/1459))

 ### Milestone 16.6 (October 17, 2023 - November 10, 2023)

-#### Goals:
+#### Goals
 - Implement issues related to feedback from first phase of beta users
 - [Add registry migration subcommand to Omnibus gitlab-ctl](https://gitlab.com/gitlab-org/container-registry/-/issues/1108)
 - Create import guides specific to omnibus